RedsLuc27/RedsLucOS/README.md

 An "OS"

 # V0.0.2 Changelogs
- - Added an little smiley on the screen
+ - Added a little smiley on the screen

 # Build and start the os: